 How The Psychiatry Clerkship Works

-Summary: Again, welcome.
+Again, welcome.
 Please ask questions when in doubt.
-Here's an outline of key features of the rotation.
+Here's an outline of the key features of our outpatient-based rotation.
+(For our inpatient rotation, you can imagine it to be very much like a standard hospital-based month.
+The Maps and One-pagers below may still be useful, however).

 We expect that about two thirds of your day should be involved in some sort of patient care: either providing it yourself, or watching someone else do so from whom you can learn.
 The remaining one third of the day is available to you for reading and pursuing any learning issues that you've identified (a burning question sparked by your work with and observations of patients) or projects you've gotten involved in.
 As you'll discover, there's a lot to read and consider.
 You're expected to do some of this work outside of clinic hours.

 Unless other arrangements have been made, start each morning by checking in with your supervisor (Health Psychologist or Attending Psychiatrist) regarding the day's schedule.
 You will: